 In Vedic astrology, the Moon is given great importance and is of equal, if not more, importance than the Sun in many regards.
 For if the Sun is strong, but the Moon is weak, how will the soul be nurtured and supported?
 Moon, or Chandra, is connected to the Mother, the nurturing quality of life, the essential intelligence of life that gives us comfort, nurturing, emotional support, our requirement for inner love and affection.
 The connection of Moon to our emotions and our psychological state is not by accident since our emotional harmony is intrinsically connected to our relationship with prana, the life force.
 Our pranic connection (connection to life- literally) is nurtured from conception, in the womb, and then outside of the womb, after birth, by our Mother’s love and affection, her sustenance (milk and her nourishment of our being) and her ability to soothe and comfort.

 It is understood in the Vedic tradition that until the age of six, a child is still extremely bonded to the mother’s energy and still experiences life in reference to mother.
 It is not until after age six that the child begins to energetically separate from the mother and establish their sense of being as an individual.
 This exemplifies the need for mother, the intimate connection we have with our mother and how much we are effected (positively or negatively) by this connection.
 Though our father is an influence on our creation (and in the Vedic understanding he is the seed) it is the Moon’s qualities that are the soil.
 Mother offers the womb, the nurturing, the container for the seed to grow.
 The Mother gives the vital ingredients for sustaining life it self.
 Without her, we are lost, misguided and lack the ability to live.
 Our connection to Moon (to Ma, to mother) directly correlates to our ability to live in harmony with life and feel the support and nurturing life has to offer.
-Share a free sample Soul Mate Compatibility.
-Are you with your true Soul Mate?
-Discover if you are with the person that you can share sorrows and triumphs with!
+Share a free sample Self-Empowerment Guide.
+How did the planets shape you?
+Discover the shocking details with our Self-Empowerment Guide!

 This is why Moon is connected to Soma in the Vedic texts.
 Soma is the nurturing nectar that is essential for life.
 Soma is connected the dosha Kapha (earth/water element) and it lubricates the micro channels, keeping the physical body flexible and flowing; it is often referred to as the “nectar of the gods” in the Vedic texts.
 It is through the somagenic qualities of the Moon that we are nurtured and given life.
 Gazing at the moon at night will give us a “drink of Soma”.
 The Moon changes signs roughly every 2.5 days which correlates to the fickle nature of the Moon, the emotions, the intuition.